-The primary purpose of occupational degree programs is technical in nature with courses focused on the attainment of necessary skills to enter a chosen employment field.
+The primary purpose of occupational and applied science degree programs is technical in nature with courses focused on the attainment of necessary skills to enter a chosen employment field.
 Core courses must be directly related to the occupational area for which a degree is awarded.